5 reasons why your sink won’t drain – and how to fix it

 1. Use a plunger

-It’s always handy to have a plunger around the house.
-You can buy one from a DIY store and simply cover the plughole with the plunger, making sure it seals in place.
+It’s handy to know how to use a plunger.
+You can buy one from a hardware store and simply cover the plughole with the plunger, making sure it seals in place.
 Pump for a few minutes.
 The plunger sucks air in and out of the drain, which will help to dislodge any build-up of food debris.

 2. Pour hot water from a kettle